-Most defendants charged with misdemeanors and many charged with non-violent felonies are eligible for the Drug Court.
+Drug Court is designed to provide appropriate treatment for eligible defendants.
+Most defendants charged with misdemeanors and many charged with non-violent felonies are eligible for the program.

-The following exclusion criteria generally apply, unless an exception is made by the USAO or OAG.
+The following exclusion criteria generally apply, unless an exception is made by the US Attorney's Office or the DC Attorney General's Office.
 To participate, a defendant must: